3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d02/instructor_notes/express_intro.md

 With you buddy, discuss the following questions:

 - What are the **HTTP verbs** and how are they used?
-- What are the parts of a url and what is the purpose of each?
+- What are the different parts of a URL and what is the purpose of each?
-- Explain request/response
+- Explain a request/response

 <br />